opensafely/documentation/docs/ehrql-new-tutorial-intro.md

 would also be helpful,
 but is *not* essential.

-## How to work through the Tutorial Series
+## How to work through this tutorial series
 The tutorial is split into 7 sections that we recommend you work through sequentially.
 Each section builds on previous knowledge.
 Throughout the tutorial series, you will see optional explanations and reading, that you might want to explore at the time or afterwards.